ksclarke/freelib-build-tools/README.md

 ### Using this project

+This project requires a JDK version of 17 or higher.
+Only the last two LTS JDK releases will be supported.

 Projects wanting to take advantage of `freelib-build-tools`' simplified configuration options can configure `freelib-parent` as their project's parent.
 To do this, add the following as the last element in the POM's root element:

     <parent>